-In our new book, The Cooperative Society: The Next Stage of Human History, Second Edition, Luc and I explore the hypothesis that humans may be on the threshold of a new historical stage, one characterized by cooperation, democracy, the equitable distribution of resources, and a sustainable relationship with nature.
+In The Cooperative Society: The Next Stage of Human History, Second Edition, we explore the hypothesis that humans may be on the threshold of a new historical stage, one characterized by cooperation, democracy, the equitable distribution of resources, and a sustainable relationship with nature.

 We evaluate a number of ways in which we are moving closer to such a society.
 The final section of the book focuses on actions we can take as individuals, communities, and countries to increase the likelihood that such a transition will occur in the 21st century.

 - We have enough food to feed our species.

 - We are living longer and have better healthcare than ever before.

 - Fewer people are living in extreme poverty.

 - About half of us live in democracies.

 - The level of conflict around the world is near its lowest level in 5,000 years.